gmottajr/ThreadManager/README.md

    - Simplifies the development process by abstracting thread management complexities.

 ### Conclusion :checkered_flag:
-The `ThreadManager` class is a C++ solution for optimizing multi-threaded applications to run efficiently on diverse hardware.
+The `CpuCoreSelector` class is a C++ solution for optimizing multi-threaded applications to run efficiently on diverse hardware.
 It leads to improved performance, better resource management, and scalable software.

 ### Advantages in Cohesion, Maintainability, and Scalability :dart:

-The design and implementation of the `ThreadManager` class focus on promoting high cohesion, easy maintainability, and excellent scalability.
+The design and implementation of the `CpuCoreSelector` class focus on promoting high cohesion, easy maintainability, and excellent scalability.
 By encapsulating thread management logic within a single, well-defined class, we achieve a high level of cohesion, ensuring that each part of the class is directly related to thread management.
 This focused approach simplifies understanding and debugging the code, thereby enhancing maintainability.
 The class's adaptability to different system capabilities, facilitated by clear and manageable options (`All`, `Half`, `Specific`), makes it highly scalable.
 It seamlessly accommodates a wide range of hardware configurations, from high-performance servers with numerous cores to consumer-grade laptops with fewer cores.
-Consequently, applications using `ThreadManager` can easily scale up or down based on the available hardware, without requiring significant code changes.
+Consequently, applications using `CpuCoreSelector` can easily scale up or down based on the available hardware, without requiring significant code changes.
 This scalability is crucial in today's diverse computing environments, where applications must perform optimally across a spectrum of hardware specifications.

 ---

 ## How to Use :wrench:
-*Include instructions on how to integrate and use the `ThreadManager` class in a C++ project.*
+*Include instructions on how to integrate and use the `CpuCoreSelector` class in a C++ project.*
-Integrating and using the `ThreadManager` class in your C++ project is straightforward.
+Integrating and using the `CpuCoreSelector` class in your C++ project is straightforward.
 Follow these steps to get started:

-1. **Include the ThreadManager Class**:
+1. **Include the CpuCoreSelector Class**:
-   - Ensure that the `ThreadManager.h` file is included in your project's directory structure, preferably in an `include` or `headers` directory.
+   - Ensure that the `CpuCoreSelector.h` file is included in your project's directory structure, preferably in an `include` or `headers` directory.

-2. **Add the ThreadManager to Your Project**:
+2. **Add the CpuCoreSelector to Your Project**:
-   - Include the `ThreadManager` header in your source file:
+   - Include the `CpuCoreSelector` header in your source file:
      ```cpp
-     #include "ThreadManager.h"
+     #include "CpuCoreSelector.h"
      ```

-3. **Instantiate the ThreadManager**:
+3. **Instantiate the CpuCoreSelector**:
-   - Create an instance of `ThreadManager` using one of the predefined options (`All`, `Half`, `Specific`).
+   - Create an instance of `CpuCoreSelector` using one of the predefined options (`All`, `Half`, `Specific`).
 For the `Specific` option, also provide the desired number of threads:
      ```cpp
-     ThreadManager tmAll(ThreadOption::All);
+     CpuCoreSelector tmAll(ThreadOption::All);
-     ThreadManager tmHalf(ThreadOption::Half);
+     CpuCoreSelector tmHalf(ThreadOption::Half);
-     ThreadManager tmSpecific(ThreadOption::Specific, 4); // Specify 4 threads
+     CpuCoreSelector tmSpecific(ThreadOption::Specific, 4); // Specify 4 threads
      ```

 4. **Use the Optimal Thread Count**: